 How to Transport Your Toiletries

 As I’m packing for my trip, I go through the toiletries bag.
 I make sure I have everything that I need, check expiration dates, and see how much product is left in each container.
-If I need to purchase anything new, I make sure that I plan a shopping trip before I leave.
-Because the hanging toiletries bag is pretty big, I also use it to hold my makeup.
+If I need to purchase anything new, I make sure that I plan a shopping trip before I go.
+Because the hanging toiletries bag is pretty big, I also use it to hold my makeup, deodorant, comb, and anything else that fits.

-Once I arrive at my destination, it’s easy to just hand it up on a towel hook in the hotel’s bathroom.
+Once I arrive at my destination, it’s easy to just hang this toiletry bag up on a towel hook in the hotel’s bathroom.
 That way, I don’t have to pack or unpack each individual item.
 It makes things easier when it’s time for me to leave, and it keeps the sink area of the hotel neater.
+When I’m ready to go, I just close it up and tuck it back in my checked baggage.

 Toiletries packing list